 We want to share this program with you because we think it is such a great way for many people to earn money while working remotely.

-Ben even teaches English classes from inside our campervan no matter where we are parked for the night!
+Ben even taught English classes from inside our campervan no matter where we are parked for the night!

 Well, it just so happens that you’re in the right place.
 We’re going to explain this program in detail, tell you how much money you can earn (hint: there are lots of bonuses!), and give you tips for the application process.